Aviah/one-click-django-dev-osx-el-capitan/README.md

 For the seasoned django developer, it's an easy way to have a new single server django website up and running, quickly.

 ## How?
-First Install the server with the [one-click-django-server](https://github.com/aviah/one-click-django-server/master/readme) (any Ubuntu VPS will do).
+First auto-install the server with the script of [one-click-django-server](https://github.com/aviah/one-click-django-server).
+The script will auto-install a site on a clean slate Ubuntu VPS (any Ubuntu 14.04 VPS will do).
 Once the server works, and you can browse to the website, you can install the development environment.

 The one-click-django-dev scripts will clone the server repo, then install and configure a local website.
 For deployment, the script installs fabric and includes a simple fabric file with common deployment recipes.

-## Tutorial
+## The Polls Tutorial with Deployment

-If you are new to django, there is also a tutorial!
+If you are new to django, there is also a tutorial.

 It's built on the official django polls tutorial, but here you learn on this real development-production environemnt.
 This version of the official polls tutorial includes working with git, deployment, and basic server troubleshooting.

-So you will have the polls app working on a real website, at **www.yourdomain.com/polls**!
+So you will have the polls app working on a real website, at `www.yourdomain.com/polls`.

 ## Pre-Requisits on your dev Mac